Gospel of Marcion: Contents

 Other Lukan passages that did not appear in Marcion's gospel include the parables of the Good Samaritan and the Prodigal Son.

-While Marcion preached that the God who had sent Jesus Christ was an entirely new, alien god, distinct from the vengeful God of Israel who had created the world, this view was not explicitly taught in Marcion's gospel.
-The Gospel of Marcion is, however, much more amenable to a Marcionite interpretation than the canonical Gospel of Luke, because it lacks many of the passages in Luke that explicitly link Jesus with Judaism, such as the parallel birth narratives of John the Baptist and Jesus in Luke 1-2.
+While Marcion preached that the God who had sent Jesus Christ was an entirely new, alien god, distinct from the God who had created the world, this view was not explicitly taught in Marcion's gospel.
+The Gospel of Marcion is, however, much more amenable to a Marcionite interpretation than the canonical Gospel of Luke, because it lacks many of the passages in Luke that explicitly link Jesus with Judaism, such as the parallel birth narratives of John the Baptist and Jesus in Luke 1–2.

 Three hypotheses on the gospels of Marcion and Luke

-There are three hypotheses concerning the relationship between the gospel of Marcion and the gospel of Luke:
+There are three main hypotheses concerning the relationship between the gospel of Marcion and the gospel of Luke:

-As a revision of Luke (majority view)
+Patristic hypothesis

-Church Fathers wrote, and Bruce Metzger and Bart Ehrman agree, that Marcion edited Luke to fit his own theology, Marcionism.
+The proto-orthodox and orthodox Church Fathers maintained that Marcion edited Luke to fit his own theology, Marcionism, and modern scholars such as Metzger, Ehrman, and Roth have maintained this as well.
 The late 2nd-century writer Tertullian stated that Marcion, "expunged [from the Gospel of Luke] all the things that oppose his view... but retained those things that accord with his opinion".
-This view, that the Gospel of Marcion was a revision of the Gospel of Luke, is the traditional view, and it is also the view of the majority of biblical scholars.

 According to this view, Marcion eliminated the first two chapters of Luke concerning the nativity, and began his gospel at Capernaum making modifications to the remainder suitable to Marcionism.
-The differences in the texts below highlight the Marcionite view that Jesus did not follow the Prophets and that the earth is evil.
+The differences in the texts below are interpreted by advocates of this hypothesis as evidence of Marcion editing Luke to omit the Hebrew Prophets and to better support a dualistic view of the earth as evil.